janev77/Web-Programming/README.md

 # Web-Programming

+Subject: Web Programming
-Repository for laboratory exercises at Faculty of Computer Science and Engineering - Skopje
+Repository for the laboratory exercises at Faculty of Computer Science and Engineering - Skopje